Pediatric Radiology Fellowship Program

 Fluoroscopic Procedures

 Fluoroscopy involves the full range of upper and lower GI studies as well as VCUG, sinograms, sialograms and other contrast procedures.
-The Fellow is scheduled in fluoroscopy for at least two months.
+The Fellow is scheduled in fluoroscopy for at least three months.

 Computed Tomography

-The Fellow will be on a CT rotation (with ultrasound) for at least two months, and cases include a variety of emergency, oncologic, cardiac and outpatient cases.
+The Fellow will be on a CT rotation (with ultrasound) for three months, and cases include a variety of emergency, oncologic, cardiac and outpatient cases.

 Ultrasound

-The Fellow will be scheduled in ultrasound for at least two months (with CT).
+The Fellow will be scheduled in ultrasound for three months (with CT).
 The fellow will supervise studies performed by technologists as well as scan cases personally.
 Cases include abdominal imaging, neonatal head ultrasound, and vascular studies.
 There are occasionally MSK studies.
 Common ultrasound guided procedures include liver biopsies, kidney biopsies, solid mass biopsies, thoracenteses, and abdominal/abscess drainage.

 Radiography

-The Fellow will be scheduled in a rotation combined with fluoroscopy for at least two months.
+The Fellow will be scheduled in a rotation combined with fluoroscopy for three months.
 This includes rounds with the PICU and NICU staff, as well as outpatient and emergency films.

 Graduated Responsibility